NCAS-CMS/cf-python/cf/data/README.rst

-After discussion, in order to resolve this issue, we proposed tentatively that *we should make all arrays are of the masked variety, i.e. `da.ma.masked_array` rather than `da.array`, so in the case of an array that would otherwise be a standard (unmasked) one, it would instead be a `da.ma.masked_array` with a fully Falsy mask.
+After discussion, in order to resolve this issue, we proposed tentatively that *we should ensure all arrays are of the masked variety*, i.e. `da.ma.masked_array` rather than `da.array`, so in the case of an array that would otherwise be a standard (unmasked) one, it would instead be a `da.ma.masked_array` with a fully Falsy mask.